SAP-samples/ui5-mdc-json-tutorial/ex4/readme.md

 		dataType: "mdc.tutorial.model.type.LengthMeter"
 	},{
 ```
-Check if the application now shows the meters properly in filter fields and columns! 🏔️
+Check if the application now shows the meters properly in FilterFields and columns! 🏔️

 ![Exercise 4 Result](ex4.png)